dereneaton/ipyrad/newdocs/3-installation.rst

     # Take note that the -O flag is a capital o not a zero.
     curl -O https://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh

-    # Install miniconda.
-By default it will install into your home directory.
+    # Install miniconda into $HOME/miniconda3
-    # e.g., `/home/user/miniconda3`
     bash Miniconda3-latest-MacOSX-x86_64.sh -b

+    # Make it so miniconda is always in your PATH when you open a terminal.
+    echo 'PATH=$HOME/miniconda3/bin/:$PATH' >> ~/.bash_profile
+    source ~/.bash_profile

+    # test that conda is installed.
+Will print info about your conda install.
+    conda info

     # Now run the following command to reload your ~/.bash_profile so that
     # miniconda will be in your path.
 This is necessary so that the conda